drshahizan/HPDP/2526/assignment/A2/bdm/DuaTiga/big_data.md

 If we repeated this assignment or are have to handle a large datasets, we would run each library in an isolated environment to prevent memory from earlier runs affecting later measurements.

 Our almost 3 GB dataset has clear limits when scaled up.
 Pandas would struggle well before 10 GB since it loads everything into RAM, while Polars scales further but remains bounded by available physical memory.
-Dask, despite performing worst here, is ironically the most scalable of the three — its lazy, partition-based model supports datasets larger than memory and can extend to a cluster with minimal code changes.
+Dask, despite performing worst here, is ironically the most scalable of the three which are its lazy, partition-based model supports datasets larger than memory and can extend to a cluster with minimal code changes.
 Beyond 100 GB, none of our approaches would be sufficient without tools like Apache Spark or cloud solutions such as Google BigQuery.

 This assignment made us realise that choosing a library is really choosing an architecture — what works at above 700 MB may completely fall apart at 1 TB